 Halo is also a great treatment option for improving complexion and reducing fine lines and wrinkles.
 Treatment plans are individualized for each patient and multiple treatments may be required depending on the desired results for each patient.
 Individual results may vary.

-If you want to learn more about Halo and if it’s the right treatment for you, please call us (919) 706-4900 to schedule a complimentary consultation with Yelena and she can discuss your history and suggest the right treatment plan for you.
+If you want to learn more about Halo and if it’s the right treatment for you, please call us (919) 706-4900 or fill out our online contact form to schedule a complimentary consultation.
+During your consultation, Yelena will discuss your history and suggest the right treatment plan for you.
 As with any treatment, individual results may vary.